 By Ms. Simone T. Augustus, Communications Specialist, Office of the President

 In a quiet valley with nearly a century of stories embedded in its hills, the University of the Southern Caribbean (USC) marked the beginning of its centennial celebrations.
 On Saturday, March 22, 2025, with a clear sense of purpose and the rhythm of alumni voices lifting the air USC commemorated the start of a two-year lead-up to its 100th anniversary in 2027.
+The theme: Journey to 100: Excellence in Motion — a phrase that captured the day’s energy and the university’s ambitions.

-The day began with a sacred moment, a Sabbath service at the Caring University Church, grounding the celebrations in one of USC’s foundational values: spiritual nurture.
+The festivities began with a sacred moment, a Sabbath service at the Caring University Church, grounding the celebrations in one of USC’s foundational values: spiritual nurture.
 The featured sermon during the divine hour was delivered by Pastor Elie Henry, President of the Inter-American Division of Seventh-day Adventists.
 His message set the spiritual tone for a day of reflection, vision and gratitude.
 Gratitude that began first and foremost with thanks to God for His miraculous provision over nearly 100 years.

 At USC, we pride ourselves on an educational philosophy rooted in several pillars, one of the most vital being spiritual growth.
 As we look toward 2027, we also look back to our founding in 1927 as the East Caribbean Training School (ECTS), a humble beginning with a profound mission – to train the youth of the Caribbean as pastors and teachers in service to both God and humanity.
 This vision earned USC the lasting title the School of the Prophets, a name that still resonates today.